#VanderpumpRules Restaurant Designer #NickAlain Unveils A Sketch Of #TomTom

-Fans of Vanderpump Rules have gotten a front seat watching Lisa Vanderpump, Tom Sandoval, and Tom Schwartz put together their new bar, Tom Tom which opens in a few weeks to customers.
-But designer Nick Alain, who appeared on at least two episodes of Vanderpump Rules is now sharing a sketch of what fans can expect from Tom Tom.
+Fans of Vanderpump Rules have gotten a front seat watching Lisa Vanderpump, Tom Sandoval, and Tom Schwartz put together their new bar, Tom Tom, which opens in a few weeks to customers.
+But designer Nick Alain, who appeared on at least two episodes of Vanderpump Rules, is now sharing a sketch of what fans can expect from Tom Tom.

 Tom Sandoval And Tom Schwartz Are Partnering With Lisa Vanderpump On Tom Tom